Frustrated magnets in the limit of infinite dimensions: dynamics and disorder-free glass transition: Static properties

 where $Z$ is the partition function, $\beta=1/(k_{\rm B}T)$, $\bar{b}_{i}{}^{\alpha} = \sum_{j}J^{\alpha \beta}_{ij} \bar{S}_{j}{}^{\beta}$, and the integral is over all possible configurations of the $N$ spins. $P(\bS_{i}, \bb_{i})$ can be interpreted, simply, as the probability that, extracting a random configuration at temperature $T$, the spin and the field at site $i$ have given values $\bS_{i}$ and $\bb_{i}$.

 The reason why $P$ provides a particularly convenient framework for the analysis is that it describes efficiently a property of the large-$d$ limit: for $d \to \infty$ the field $\bb_{i}$ has strong correlations with the spin $\bS_{i}$ at the same site, but weaker correlations with the spins $\bS_{j}$ at the other sites $j \neq i$.
-The consideration of a joint distribution allows to isolate the strong correlation of $\bb_{i}$ with $\bS_{i}$ factorizing
+Considering the joint distribution $P$ allows to isolate the strong correlation of $\bb_{i}$ with $\bS_{i}$, by factorizing:

-Here $Z'_{i}$ and $p'(\bb_{i})$ are, respectively, the partition function and the distribution of the field $\bb_{i}$ in a cavity system in which the site $i$ is removed.
+Here $Z'_{i}$ and $p'(\bb_{i})$ are, respectively, the partition function and the distribution of the field $\bb_{i}$ in a cavity system in which the site $i$ is removed (an $N-1$-body system containing all spins a part from $i$).
 Explicitly,

 and